TimoWillemsen/blog/src/content/posts/building-a-blog-with-specify.md

 4. Implement the fix
 5. Verify it works

-The same process applied to layout changes—I would update the spec with new design requirements, update component contracts with styling requirements, then implement.
+The same process applied to layout changes: I would update the spec with new design requirements, update component contracts with styling requirements, then implement.

 **Important**: The spec and plan are living documents.
 They evolve as you learn more during implementation.
-Modifying them during implementation is not a failure of the process—it's the process working as intended.
+Modifying them during implementation is not a failure of the process.
+It's the process working as intended.
 You learn things during implementation that you couldn't know upfront.
 The value is in documenting those learnings and keeping everything in sync.

 ## What Made This Process Different

-Traditional development often goes: idea → code → refactor → document.
-Specify flips this: idea → principles → spec → plan → research → tasks → code.
+Traditional development often goes: idea → code → refactor → document. spec-kit flips this: idea → principles → spec → plan → research → tasks → code.

 The key differences were that decisions were intentional and evaluated against principles, the upfront work prevented architectural mistakes, components had defined interfaces before implementation, and documentation was built into the process rather than being an afterthought.

 ## The Value of Structure

-The Specify workflow might seem like overhead, but it actually saves time.
+The spec-kit workflow might seem like overhead, but it actually saves time.
 Clear contracts mean fewer integration issues and less debugging.
 There's no decision paralysis during coding, principles guide every line for better code quality, and everything is documented and structured for easier maintenance.

 ## Lessons from the Process

-Start with principles—they make every subsequent decision easier.
-Specify before planning because understanding what you're building is crucial.
+Start with principles.
+They make every subsequent decision easier.
+Use spec-kit before planning because understanding what you're building is crucial.
 Plan before coding to validate your approach.
 Document as you go since it's easier than retrofitting later.
-Trust the process—the structure guides you to better outcomes.
+Trust the process.
+The structure guides you to better outcomes.

 ## Conclusion

-Using Specify resulted in a well-structured, documented project.
+Using spec-kit resulted in a well-structured, documented project.
 The process felt slower at first, but the upfront investment paid off with no architectural rewrites, a clear understanding of what I was building, helpful documentation, and code that follows consistent patterns.

 The blog application I built is solid, and the process I followed ensures it will be maintainable and extensible.
-The value of Specify lies in how you build, not just what you build.
-And as I discovered, that value extends to iterations and changes too—the structured approach keeps everything intentional, even when fixing bugs or improving the design.
+The value of spec-kit lies in how you build, not just what you build.
+And as I discovered, that value extends to iterations and changes too.
+The structured approach keeps everything intentional, even when fixing bugs or improving the design.

 ---

-*The Specify workflow documentation for this project is available in the `.specify/` directory, showing the complete journey from constitution to implementation.*
+*The spec-kit workflow documentation for this project is available in the `specs/` directory, showing the complete journey from constitution to implementation.*